 The reason you pick up the phone is that you’re afraid to lose an assignment (even though you’re already too busy), afraid a client is trying to contact you (even though they couldn’t get you right now if you were in the field).
 A pretty simple, basic, motivational factor: fear.

 Tell your spouse, friends, staff, or other appraisers about your new way of increasing productivity.
 You’ll be less likely to backslide.
-You’ll be afraid of looking like an idiot if you backslide on the second day.
+You’ll be afraid of looking foolish if you backslide on the second day.
 (That old, familiar motivator of fear!).

 After letting the phone ring for an hour a day becomes a habit, try increasing the time, say, four hours, when you’re really pushing a deadline.
 What emotion will you feel then?
 Fear will be replaced by satisfaction in getting more done and reducing stress, a positive motivator.
 Most of us would prefer that to the old fear of not being able to complete a report on time.